lr42/gentle/README.md

 What is this?
 ========================================================================

-Gentle Break Reminder is a cross-platform program which will remind you to take regular breaks, in a very gentle way.
-(It's been tested on Linux and Windows, but should work on Mac as well.)
+Gentle Break Reminder is a cross-platform program for Windows and Linux which will remind you to take regular breaks, in a very gentle way.

 When it's getting close to time to take a break, a glowing, colorful, semi-transparent, pulsing box will appear on your screen.
 You can move